AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/upgrade-platform-sdks/tabs/analytics.md

 <Variant platform="ios" task="api-changes-aep" repeat="8"/>

-The Mobile SDKs have moved the `trackAction` and `trackState` APIs to the MobileCore extension, and you may pass the context data values as String.
+The Mobile SDKs have moved the `trackAction` and `trackState` APIs to the MobileCore extension.
 The syntax is:

 ```objectivec
  @objc(trackAction:data:)